vnathalye/dc-woocommerce-multi-vendor/readme.txt

 == Upgrade Notice ==

-= 2.7.7 =
+= 3.0.1 =
-2.7 is compatible with WooCommerce 3.0 or later.
-It is important to test in staging before update.
+WC Marketplace 3.0 is a significantly major update and hence please follow some standard steps(staging to live) before upgrading your marketplace to avoid any undesirable situations.